verana-labs/verana-docs/docs/run/other-component-deployment/20-frontend.md

 ### Port Configuration

 By default, the application runs on port 3000.
-You can change this by setting the `NEXT_PUBLIC_PORT` environment variable.
-When using Docker, map the container port to your desired host port:
+Change the listening port by setting the `PORT` environment variable or by passing `--port` to `next dev`/`next start`.
+In Docker/Kubernetes we usually keep the internal port at 3000 and map/expose it externally; `NEXT_PUBLIC_PORT` only controls what the frontend bundle thinks the port is.

 ```yaml
 ports: